balena-os/balena-supervisor/docs/debugging-supervisor.md

 ensures that the Supervisor is present by using balenaEngine to find the Supervisor image.
 If the image isn't present, or balenaEngine doesn't respond, then the Supervisor is restarted.
-The default period for this check is 180 seconds at the time of writing, but inspect the `/lib/systemd/system/balena-supervisor.service` file on-device to see what it is for the device you're SSHd into.
-For example, using our example device:
+The default period for this check is 180 seconds.
+Inspecting `/lib/systemd/system/balena-supervisor.service` on-device will show whether the timeout period is different for a particular device.
+For example:

 ```shell
 root@debug-device:~# cat /lib/systemd/system/balena-supervisor.service